Bealby/Milestone-Project-2/README.md

 The interactive map will highlight key locations in Jack Fairfield's journey through the Second World War.
-A brief but informative summary for each of these locairon will provided along wiht a photo relevent to the location.
+A brief but informative summary for each of these locations will be provided along with a photo relevent to the location.

 ### STRUCTURE

-The website's front page will be the window into the website with a hero-image centered on the page which will be clickable to take you into the main website.
+The website's front page will be the window into the website with a hero-image centered on the page, which when clicked will take you into the main website.

-The naviagtion bar will have a fixed top position with the links Home, Bio, and Maps.
+The naviagtion bar will have a fixed but sticky position with the links Home, Bio, and Maps.

-The Home page will have a large photo that stretchs the page that will roate every 6 seconds with a new photo.
+The Home page will have a large photo that stretches the page, rotating every 6 seconds with a new photo.

-The Bio page will summarise Jack Fairfield's life and history during the Second World war.
+The Bio page will summarise Jack Fairfield's life and history during the Second World War.

-The Map page will show an interactive map that will show locations using the google Maps API.
-Each clickable location will bring uo a pop up window with information on the location and a complimentary photos.
+The Map page will show an interactive map that will show locations using Google Maps API.
+Each clickable location will bring up a pop up window with information on the location along with a complimentary photo.

 ### SKELETON